rwxrob/cmdbox/README.md

   to communicate they should use system environment variables as would any other two commands normally.

+* Naming of `cmdtab-*` module repos allows for easy discovery.
+Using the conventional `cmd` package name (which is ignored at `init` time) allows consistency for generators and cataloging.

 ## How Does Completion Work?